jermnelson/technology-narrative-pull-platform/library-apps-to-a-catalog/reimagining-the-tiger-catalog.md

 to store usage data.
 This data hinted at the potential that a library's catalog could be more adaptive and responsive to a patron's information searches.

-The main learning outcome for this first iteration was demostrating the viability of using modern NoSQL and web frameworks to build a working MARC21-based catalog with a modern user interface.
+The main learning outcome for this first iteration was demonstrating the viability of using modern NoSQL and web frameworks to build a working MARC21-based catalog with a modern user interface.
 This iteration's support for BIBFRAME or other library linked-data was minimal, mainly in providing supporting structures for the user